RafaBargiela/MetagenomeProcessing/README.md

 ```
 Use _-t_ option only if you want to use more than one CPU cores to accelerate calculation. _--k_ option sets up the list of k-mers size, where is recommended to use odd numbers in the range 15-255 with increment <=28.
 Contigs of final assembly are storage in OUT_DIR on file _final.contigs.fa_.

-## Gene prediction and annotation with PROKKA
+## Step 3: Gene prediction and annotation with PROKKA
 Once assembly is complete we need to get the coding genes and make a first functional annotation.
 To do this we will use PROKKA with the results contigs file,  _final.contigs.fa_, from the previus step:
 ```
 prokka final.contigs.fa --outdir OUT_DIR --norrna --notrna --metagenome --addgenes --cpus Nr_of_cores
 ```
 Again, you can accelerate the calculation adding CPU cores with the option _--cpus_.
 Additional options _--norna_ and _--notrna_ avoid the prediction of rRNA and tRNA genes, _--metagenome_ improve the prediction for highly fragmented genomes and _--addgenes_ is just to add gene name in the final output.
 Among all output files produced by _Prokka_ the most interesting are the _.tsv_ file, which is a table describing each coding region with the gene name, EC number and product description, and the fasta files with the aminoacid sequences from the predicted genes (_.faa_).

-## Additional functional annotation using DIAMOND with the eggNOG database
+## Step 4: Additional functional annotation using DIAMOND with the eggNOG database
-Since _Prokka_ annotation could result a bit insufficient we complement the functional annotation using the eggNOG database, which combines the functional information of different databases (COG, arCOG, Pfam,...).
-Program eggNOG-mapper can do the task directly, but it doesn't allow the option to add more cores to accelerate the computation.
-Therefore, we combine the use of _DIAMOND_ with the eggNOG diamond database created on the installation of eggNOG-mapper to make the process quicker.
+Since _Prokka_ annotation could result a bit insufficient we complement the functional annotation using the eggNOG database, which combines the functional information of different databases (COG, arCOG, Pfam,...). _eggNOG-mapper_ can do the task directly, but if we split the search by using _DIAMOND_ we accelerate the process since _DIAMOND_ is much faster.
+Therefore, we combine the use of _DIAMOND_ with the eggNOG diamond database, created during the installation of _eggNOG-mapper_, to make an annotation of our genes based on the eggNOG database.

-So, first step then is to launch diamond, for what we need to have located the aminoacids fasta file created by _Prokka_ and the eggNOG diamond database created on eggNOG-mapper installation (usually: _eggnog-mapper/data/eggnog_proteins.dmnd_).
+So, first step then is to launch diamond, for what we need to have located the aminoacids fasta file created by _Prokka_ and the eggNOG diamond database created on _eggNOG-mapper_ installation (usually: _eggnog-mapper/data/eggnog_proteins.dmnd_).
 ```
 diamond blastp -d eggnog_proteins.dmnd -q PROKKA_xxxx.faa --threads Nr_of_cores --out diamond_output_file --outfmt 6 -t /tmp --max-target-seqs 1
 ```